abogani/cppTango/RELEASING.md

       the `start of issue`/`end of issue` comments
 - [ ] Create a milestone with due date
 - [ ] Fill the milestone with issues
-- [ ] If the next release is a major release and will break API/ABI make the responsible CI job non-fatal, see fd8cbddf (.gitlab-ci.yml: Allow failures for the ABI-API check, 2023-05-25) for an example

 ### 6 weeks before the release date: